 February 2001 (STS-98)

-Operated by Marsha Ivins, the Canadarm is used first to remove a Station docking port, called Pressurized Mating Adapter 2 (PMA 2), making room to install the U.S. Laboratory Module Destiny, the heart of the International Space Station.
+Operated by Marsha Ivins, the Canadarm is used first to remove a Station docking port, called Pressurized Mating Adapter 2 (PMA 2), making room to install the U.S. Laboratory Module Destiny, the heart of the International Space Station (ISS).
 Later, Ivins uses the Canadarm to move PMA 2, which had been temporarily parked on the side of the Station's external truss structure, to the forward end of the newly installed Destiny.
-The Canadarm also supports spacewalkers Bob Curbeam and Tom Jones during three EVAs totalling 19 hours, 49 minutes.
+The Canadarm also supports spacewalkers Bob Curbeam and Tom Jones during three Extravehicular activities (EVAs) totalling 19 hours, 49 minutes.
 Curbeam and Jones hook Destiny to the Unity node; help attach PMA 2 to the forward end of Destiny; attach a spare communications antenna on the exterior of the Station; and inspect the solar arrays.

 March 2001 (STS-102)